All Collections

 Updated over a week ago

-Any person, whether U.S. or international, that has purchased tokens in properties and have earned at least $0.01 of income through their ownership will receive a Schedule K-1 form through the Lofty app dashboard.
+Any person, whether U.S. or international, that has purchased tokens in properties and have earned at least $0.01 of income through their ownership will receive a 1099 form through the Lofty app dashboard.

 This process is the same for both U.S users as well as international users of Lofty.

-You will still receive a K-1 form even if you have sold all of your tokens, withdrawn your rental income, and have requested to delete your account and personal data.
+You will still receive a 1099 form even if you have sold all of your tokens, withdrawn your rental income, and have requested to delete your account and personal data, if you have incurred any earnings during that tax year.

 Tax years are treated as a standard year, which means it starts on January 01 and ends on December 31.